Wyliemaster/gddocs/docs/endpoints/lists/uploadGJLevelList.md

 **listLevels** - All level IDs included in the list.
 Each ID is separated by `,`

 **seed** - A mandatory [chk value](./topics/encryption/chk.md) generated from the first 50 characters of the listLevels parameter, followed by the accountID.
-TODO!!!

 **seed2** - 5 randomly generated characters from \[A-Za-z0-9]